-In the 'Numerical Parameters' folder, leave all the default settings in the 'Global parameters' sub-folder, including the SIMPLEC Velocity-Pressure algorithm.
-Move to the 'Equation parameters' folder.
+Leave all the default settings in the 'Numerical Parameters' section.

+Move to the 'Equation parameters' sub-section.
 The 'Solver' tab shows that pressure, velocity and temperature are solved for.
 Click on the 'Scheme' tab.
-For better convergence, and as the flow in the cavity will involve small temperature and density variations, keep the 'Centered' scheme for all variables but unselect the 'Slope test' (Figure II.12).
+For better convergence, and as the flow in the cavity will involve small temperature and density variations, keep the 'Centered' scheme for all variables but unselect the 'Slope test' (Figure II.15).